 Where does this treasure hunt take place?
 The short answer is anywhere!
 It can be your backyard, or a park, the woods or even at home.
 You can tailor or draw your map to fit the location, but unless your kids are older and more sophisticated, it won’t really be necessary.
 Kids are so much better at suspending belief and playing pretend than we are, they’re usually willing to play along.
 Some imaginative kids will even start embellishing the story for you (Or digging out a compass and spyglass to help hunt.)!

 Of course, you’ve got to have a treasure!
 Again, this can be as elaborate or as simple as you like.
 The Oriental Trading Company, a drug store, discount store or craft stores are all great places to get treasure and pirate goodies.
 Mix in a bag of “gold” (aka pennies) and some “gems” (rhinestones from a fabric store), and you’re good to go!

 Don’t forget something to hide the treasure in.
-It could be a treasure chest, if you happen to have one lying around, but a wooden box, cloth bag or old tin works just as well.
-Rub it up with dirt, hide it in a backpack (or bury it in the backyard) and away you go!
-Don’t forget the shovels for digging!
+It could be a treasure chest if you happen to have one lying around, but a wooden box, cloth bag or old tin works just as well.
+Rub it up with dirt, hide it in a backpack (or bury it in the backyard), and away you go!
+If you're doing this outdoors, don't forget your shovels for digging.

 The Hunt Is On

 You can guide the adventure, or let little mateys lead the way … they’ll follow even a made-up map and find their own markers (if the map shows two trees, kids will spot two trees, or a big rock, etc).
 If you happen to drop a "doubloon" or "gem" for kids to find and realize they're on the right path, their excitement level will only increase.
 As soon as excitement wanes or tired feet set in, it’s time to scout ahead and dig a shallow hole and hide the treasure.
 Mark the spot with an ‘X’ and shout to the kids that the treasure must be near.